dy/piezo/docs/r&d.md

     ? `list -> item :: (item * 2)`
       - that operator `list -> item` has no meaning by itself ? `list :: x -> x*2`
-      - confusion with function mappers, which is not
+      - confusion with function mappers, which it is not
       + c-like pattern `list::item -> item*2`, meaning for each item
       * loop as `a < 3 -> a++`
     ? `list -> item :: item * 2`